 Best asset: The long, wild pristine beach you reach after wading across the lagoon.

 Parking: There are 210 parking spaces including eight hourly parking spaces.
-There’s an $8 beach parking fee or it’s a $1.50 an hour if one of the hourly meters is free.
+There’s an $8 beach parking fee.

 Pets: Not permitted.